richardnadj/redils/README.md

 ### Changelog ###

+**Version 1.9.1**
+Multislide now has a class added to it for the disabling of arrows and pagination when there is only one slide left.
+This does not disable sliding in any way and is responsive.

 **Version 1.9.0**
 Added in an optional height for responsive sliders.
 This is so that there can be headers on some slides.